RRoggia/rroggia.github.io/notes/microservices-patterns.md

 >
 > The other methods each take a particular event type as a parameter and update the aggregate.
 There’s one of these methods for each event.
 It’s important to note that these methods can’t fail, because an event represents a state change that has happened.
 Each method updates the aggregate based on the event.

+# Chapter 7 - Implementing queries in a microservice architecture

+# Chapter 8 - External API patterns

+# Chapter 9 - Testing microservices: Part 1

+# Chapter 10 - Testing microservices: Part 2

+## Chapter 10.1 Writing integration tests

+> One approach is to launch all the services and test them through their APIs.
+This, however, is what’s known as end-to-end testing, which is slow, brittle, and costly.

+> A contract is a concrete example of an interaction between a pair of services.

+> A contract consists of either one message, in the case of publish/subscribe style interactions, or two messages, in the case of request/response and asynchronous request/response style interactions.

+> The contracts are used to test both the consumer and the provider, which ensures that they agree on the API.

+### Persistence integration tests

+> Each phase of a persistence integration test behaves as follows:
+>
+> - Setup - Set up the database by creating the database schema and initializing it to a known state.
+It might also begin a database transaction.
+> - Execute - Perform a database operation.
+> - Verify - Make assertions about the state of the database and objects retrieved from the database.
+> - Teardown - An optional phase that might undo the changes made to the database by, for example, rolling back the transaction that was started by the setup phase.

+> Apart from relying on JPA to create the database schema, the persistence integration tests don’t make any assumption about the state of the database.

+### Integration testing REST-based request/response style interactions

+> The client must send an HTTP request to the correct endpoint, and the service must send back the response that the client expects.

+### Integration testing publish/subscribe-style interactions

+> Services often publish domain events that are consumed by one or more other services.
+Integration testing must verify that the publisher and its consumers agree on the message channel and the structure of the domain events.

+### Integration contract tests for asynchronous request/response interactions

+> They must agree on the name of command message channel and the structure of the command and reply messages.

+> Integration tests and unit tests verify the behavior of individual parts of a service.

+> The integration tests verify that services can communicate with their clients and dependencies.

+>  The unit tests verify that a service’s logic is correct

+## Developing component tests

+> Component testing verifies the behavior of a service in isolation.
+It replaces a service’s dependencies with stubs that simulate their behavior.
+It might even use in-memory versions of infrastructure services such as databases

+> Each scenario defines an acceptance test.
+The givens correspond to the test’s setup phase, the when maps to the execute phase, and the then and the and to the verification phase.

+### Writing acceptance tests using Gherkin

+> When using Gherkin, you define your acceptance tests using English-like scenarios, such as the one shown earlier.

+> The givens are the preconditions, the when is the action or event that occurs, and the then/and are the expected outcome.

+### Desigining component tests

+> You need to test Order Service in isolation, so the component test must configure stubs for several services, including Kitchen Service.

+> An in-process component test runs the service with in-memory stubs and mocks for its dependencies.

+> In-process tests are simpler to write and faster, but have the downside of not testing the deployable service.

+> A more realistic approach is to package the service in a production-ready format and run it as a separate process.

+> key benefit of out-of-process component testing is that it improves test coverage, because what’s being tested is much closer to what’s being deployed

+## Writing end-to-end tests

+> End-to-end tests have a large number of moving parts.
+You must deploy multiple services and their supporting infrastructure services.

+### Designing end-to-end tests

+> A good strategy is to write user journey tests.
+A user journey test corresponds to a user’s journey through the system.

+### Running end-to-end tests

+> End-to-end tests must run the entire application, including any required infrastructure services

+## My Summary

 # TODO